Bob Lynn: Personal life

-Lynn and his wife Marlene (née Wagner) have six children, and twenty-one grandchildren.
+Lynn and his wife Marlene (née Wagner) had six children and twenty-one grandchildren.
 Lynn was born in East Los Angeles, California, where he graduated from the Garfield High School.
-He received a Bachelor of Arts from University of Arizona, and received a Master of Arts from California State University, Long Beach.
+He received a Bachelor of Arts from University of Arizona and a Master of Arts from California State University, Long Beach.
 He was also a graduate of the "Education with Industry" program of the Air University.
-He served as mayor pro-tem and city councilman of the City of Moreno Valley, Riverside County, California, and was instrumental in the founding of that city in 1984.
+He served as mayor pro-tem and city councilman of the City of Moreno Valley in Riverside County, California, and was instrumental in the founding of that city in 1984.

 He died on May 25, 2020, at age 87.
-On May 26, 2020 Alaska Governor Mike Dunleavy ordered flags to be flown at half staff on May 27 and May 28 in Lynn's honor.
+On May 26, 2020, Alaska Governor Mike Dunleavy ordered flags to be flown at half staff on May 27 and May 28 in Lynn's honor.